WinVector/Examples/LogisticOmit/margin_recovery.md

     ##  p(0,1,TRUE)  p(1,1,TRUE)
     ## -0.002089720  0.005185167

-We have a single element of the null space, which is the direction different possible solutions vary in.
+We have a single dimensional null space, which is the direction different possible solutions vary in.

 ``` r